IvetteMcDermott/PP2-Js/README.md

 ## Deployment
 ___________
-The website had been deployed on GitHub from the main branch on the repository PP2-Js, following the steps that had been mark in the screenshot as listed here:
+The website had been deployed on GitHub from the main branch on the repository PP2-Js, following the steps that had been marked in the screenshot as listed here:

 1. Settings
 2. Pages.